-Perseid Meteor Shower approaches its peak this week - NewsBreak
+Perseid meteor shower approaches its peak this week - NewsBreak

 Most are destroyed during entry, but the rare few that survive and hit Earth’s surface are known as meteorites.

-The Perseids are named after the constellation Perseus because the meteors appear to radiate out from Perseus.Spelunkers find dog missing for 2 months deep in Missouri cave
+The Perseids are named after the constellation Perseus because the meteors appear to radiate out from Perseus.How much rain fell over last 24 hours?

 Todd compares it to a showerhead and said if people follow the tail of a meteor backward, they’ll see it points toward Perseus.